TheSciFiMed/Covid-FLutter/Telehealth/Readme.md

-#List of Telehealth options in india. (contributors kindly mention Name and Link to access the option you are adding here.)
+#List of Telehealth options in india. (contributors kindly mention Name and Link to access the option you are adding here)

 Free -